crystallabs/virtualtime/README.md

 ## Item

-The basis of the high-level user functionality is class "Item".
+Second, the basis of the high-level user functionality is class "Item".
 This is intentionally called an "item" not to imply any particular type or purpose (e.g. a task, event, recurring appointment, reminder, etc.)